 Day 6: Day Trip from Cairns to Green Island

-The best way to see the Great Barrier Reef is to visit the Outer Reef Station on a day trip.
+The best way to see the Great Barrier Reef is to book a day cruise to the Outer Reef.
 In hindsight, I’m not sure why we didn’t book that, but I’m happy we visited beautiful Green Island.

 Green Island is a coral cay in the Great Barrier Reef, covered in rainforest and fringed by white sandy beaches and brilliant blue water.
 This means that you can technically snorkel the Great Barrier Reef, right off the beach!